joelparkerhenderson/system-quality-attributes/doc/standards-compliance/index.md

 </span>

+**Define standards:** <span data-chatgpt-prompt="define standards compliance (computers and software)">Standards compliance in the context of computers and software refers to the extent to which a product or system adheres to recognized norms or best practices.
+Compliance with standards can ensure that software and hardware components are interoperable, reliable, and secure.
+Standards compliance may include adherence to technical specifications, industry-specific regulations or requirements, and compatibility with other systems, platforms, or devices.
+In addition, compliance with standards may be required to protect against legal liabilities, ensure data privacy, and achieve industry certifications or accreditations.</span>

 ## See Also

 * [Wikipedia: Standardization](https://wikipedia.org/wiki/Standardization)

 * [Dictionary: standardize](https://www.dictionary.com/browse/standardize): Standardize. to compare with or test by a standard.

-* [OpenAI: standards](https:://openai.com): <span data-chatgpt-prompt="define standards compliance (computers and software)">Standards compliance in the context of computers and software refers to the extent to which a product or system adheres to recognized norms or best practices.
-Compliance with standards can ensure that software and hardware components are interoperable, reliable, and secure.
-Standards compliance may include adherence to technical specifications, industry-specific regulations or requirements, and compatibility with other systems, platforms, or devices.
-In addition, compliance with standards may be required to protect against legal liabilities, ensure data privacy, and achieve industry certifications or accreditations.</span>